Fast Girls: Development

 It had originally been intended to base the athletics competition in the film on the 2012 Summer Olympics.
-However, due to tight legal restrictions on the use of Olympic trademarks, the International Olympic Committee disallowed any reference to the Olympic Games in the film, and the script had to be re-written to make the competition a fictional one.
+Due to tight legal restrictions on the use of Olympic trademarks, the International Olympic Committee disallowed any reference to the Olympic Games in the film, and the script had to be re-written to make the competition a fictional one.
 Co-writer Noel Clarke took inspiration from Rocky, saying that if you made a film about any sport you'd want it to be the equivalent of what Rocky was to boxing.
 He also noted that the movie was deliberately designed to be released just before the Olympics, as a feel-good film in which Britain did really well.

 Casting

 Casting was conducted in Regent's Park in London, where producer Damian Jones and first time movie director Regan Hall chose the four actresses who would become the 4×100 metre relay team in the film.
 The aim was to find actresses who would be believable on screen as athletes.
 The athletic extras in the film are from athletic clubs in London, Edinburgh and Loughborough.
 Lily James wasn't able to participate in the audition in Regent's Park, but instead made a video recording of herself running for the casting.